-- 20. Considering the significant role of cities in the energy transformation, IRENA continues to undertake a range of analytical and technical activities to gain insights into urban best practices, technology solutions, and economic aspects.
-In collaboration with Local Governments for Sustainability (ICLEI) and Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), IRENA published six case studies in December 2018, which highlighted the use of local policy instruments to: ensure a reliable supply of renewable energy (Cape Town and Rosario); promote more efficient and renewable-sourced lighting (Sydney); develop renewable energy for heating (Malmö); integrate renewables into the transport sector (New Delhi); and fulfil a commitment to reaching a 100% renewables target (Vancouver). - 21.
+- 27. IRENA develops targeted Analytical Briefs to provide Members with more detailed analysis of key emerging issues related to energy transformation.
+Throughout the biennium, IRENA consulted with energy modelling experts in international fora on system integration costs.
+Results of these discussions are being used to develop the analytical brief entitled System Integration Cost Definition and Application (forthcoming).
+An analytical brief is also under development on 100% VRE-based operation in power systems (forthcoming).
+The brief builds on the white paper from the IRENA Coalition for Action which maps global 100% renewable energy targets and case studies at regional, national, city, island as well as utility levels.
+Briefs complement the IRENA analysis contained in the report Innovative solutions for 100% renewable power in Sweden (forthcoming), work of which is supported by a voluntary contribution from the Government of Sweden.
+A series of workshops conducted in 2019 feed into the analysis with highlights on experiences, challenges, and good practices between high ambition countries. - 28.
+Considering the significant role of cities in the energy transformation, IRENA continues to undertake a range of analytical and technical activities to gain insights into urban best practices, technology solutions, and economic aspects.
+In collaboration with Local Governments for Sustainability (ICLEI) and the German Agency for International Cooperation (Deutsche Gesellschaft für Internationale Zusammenarbeit - GIZ), IRENA published six case studies in December 2018, which highlighted the use of local policy instruments to: ensure a reliable supply of renewable energy (Cape Town and Rosario); promote more efficient and renewable-sourced lighting (Sydney); develop renewable energy for heating (Malmö); integrate renewables into the transport sector (New Delhi); and fulfil a commitment to reaching a 100% renewables target (Vancouver).
+These case studies complemented an earlier set of studies published in 2013 (see Figure 8).
 Building on this work, IRENA conducted analysis on best practices, experiences, and solutions in the development of renewable energy in urban areas.
 Analysis is complemented with case studies of selected cities in China, Costa Rica, and Uganda.
-Analysis reveals the national needs and contexts that shape and influence municipal-level action in the three selected countries and examines opportunities, challenges, and successes in the case study cities.
-It presents conditions common to all cities while also highlighting location-specific circumstances.5 - 22.
-IRENA has undertaken a review of methods and tools for urban energy system planning to improve the understanding of how these tools are used for integration of renewable energy technologies in cities.
-The review focuses on the identification and evaluation of the prevailing tools, the need for technical assistance, as well as an analysis of gaps and challenges, and provides recommendations on how to close the gaps in the future development of urban energy system planning tools.
-In addition, to scale up the role of renewables in meeting the urban heating and cooling demands, IRENA is developing technical concept guidelines for renewable heating and cooling systems in cities and for the methodological framework that cities can use to assess their renewable energy potentials, identify technological options, including the sector-coupling approach, facilitate the integration of variable renewable sources into the urban energy systems6.
+It reveals the specific national needs and contexts that shape and influence municipal-level action in the three selected countries and examines conditions common to all cities.
+Reports are being prepared for release in early 2020 (see Figure 8).